 If your loved one goes to a hospital and agrees to a voluntary commitment, he or she (and you) must understand their rights.

-Identifying Your Priorities Prior to Death
+Identifying Your Priorities Before Death

 For many, the most important thing for the family is securing a safe place for their loved one to live after they are gone.
 To secure housing, we almost always need Medicaid first, and NJ Family Care can be a good place to start if a person has not previously qualified for access to Medicaid.

-Services range from family counseling “Acute Care Family Support” (educating family members about the housing and personal services process) to mental health and substance abuse treatment programs, homelessness prevention, integrated case management, “Intensive Outpatient Treatment Support Services”, the “Program of Assertive Community Treatment”, to voluntary and involuntary commitments.
+Services range from family counseling, “Acute Care Family Support” (educating family members about the housing and personal services process), to mental health and substance abuse treatment programs, homelessness prevention, integrated case management, “Intensive Outpatient Treatment Support Services”, the “Program of Assertive Community Treatment”, to voluntary and involuntary commitments.

 New Jersey Wants to Help Disabled Persons Get on Their Feet